AndreaPasqualini/phd_thesis_cover_bocconi/README.md

 The file `coverpage.tex` is a template.
 Information displayed in typewriter style (`\texttt`) surrounded in square brackets must be filled in by the user.

-To give an understanding of how to fill in the information, I provide an example with my own data.
+To give an understanding of how to fill in the "blanks," I provide an example with my own data.
 Italicized words are comments.

 - `program_name`: Economics and Finance